software-developer-org/typescript-template/README.md

 * change the package.json to your needs
 * ...enjoy with your new project :)!

+## Why forking?

+Have a look at this [fork](https://github.com/taitruong/typescript-test).
+In the meanwhile the main repo has changed.
+In the forked repo you see something like this:

+> This branch is XYZ commits behind software-developer-org:master. | Pull request | Compare

+Now you can go to '[Compare](https://github.com/software-developer-org/typescript-template/compare/master...taitruong:master)' and click on '[switching the base for your comparison](https://github.com/taitruong/typescript-test/compare/master...software-developer-org:master)' and you can create a pull request for getting all the changes into your fork.

 # Setup tool chain

 * **Git:**